Companies that use Heap

 Analyzed and validated by Henley Wing Chiu

-Heap We detected 3,124 customers using Heap and 87 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (18%) and the most common company size is 11-50 employees (30%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+Heap We detected 3,131 customers using Heap and 94 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (18%) and the most common company size is 11-50 employees (29%).
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

 Company Employees Industry Region YoY Headcount Growth Usage Start Date